ananyachauhanbtech2024-max/Digital-Stopwatch-Using-555-and-CD4026/README.md

 # Digital-Stopwatch-Using-555-and-CD4026
-# Digital Stopwatch Using 555 Timer and CD4026

 ## Overview
 This project is a digital stopwatch built using a 555 timer IC and two CD4026 decade counter ICs.